What is Subsistence Benefit?

 The subsistence level of each minor family member is 120% of the single level and 80% of the single level for each subsequent family member.

-In 2019, the subsistence level for a person living alone or to the first family member is 150 euros per month.
+The subsistence level for a person living alone or to the first family member is 150 euros per month.
 The subsistence level of each minor family member is 180 euros and for each subsequent adult family member, the level is 120 euros per month.

 Beneficiaries of subsistence benefit with only minor family members are entitled, in addition to the subsistence benefit, to an additional social benefit of 15 euros.